njain1985/Kuma-Service-Mesh-Observability/README.md

 ## 1.2 Start your Minikube K8s Cluster
 -------------------------------------------
 	minikube start --vm-driver=hyperkit -p kuma-demo --cpus=3 (min) --memory=8192
+- Caution verify the compute power on your laptop before allocating 3 CPUs and 8 Gb memory

 - Wait until you see this output:
 	Done! kubectl is now configured to use "kuma-demo"
 * Note: You may also leverage [EKS](https://console.aws.amazon.com/eks/home?region=us-east-1#), [GKE](https://console.cloud.google.com/) or [AKS](https://portal.azure.com/?quickstart=true#home).